Interwar Britain: National government: 1931–1939

 On 4 March 1935 the government published a white paper on defence which announced increased spending on the armed forces.
 On 7 June Baldwin succeeded MacDonald as prime minister and called a general election in October, with polling day on 14 November.
-The National government sought a mandate for rearmament to fill the gaps in Britain's defences and Baldwin told the Peace Society on 31 October that there would "no great armaments".
+The National government sought a mandate for rearmament to fill the gaps in Britain's defences and Baldwin told the Peace Society on 31 October that there would be "no great armaments".
 The government won the election with a large though reduced majority and Labour gained around 100 seats.

 In late 1936 there was a constitutional crisis when king Edward VIII wanted to marry a divorcée, Wallis Simpson.
 The king was head of the Church of England but the Church disapproved of divorce and the Cabinet opposed the marriage.
 Edward was determined to marry Mrs Simpson and agreed to abdicate, which was announced by Baldwin in the House of Commons on 10 December and enacted by an Act of Parliament the next day.

 On 28 May 1937 Neville Chamberlain replaced Baldwin as prime minister and embarked on a series of social reforms.
 The Special Areas (Amendment) Act 1937 introduced concessions on taxes and rents to encourage businesses to set up works in the "special areas", which suffered the highest unemployment.
 The government nationalised coal mining royalties through the Coal Act 1938, which was an important step towards nationalisation of the coal mines, achieved in 1946.
 Whereas in the 1920s only 1½ million workers were entitled to an annual paid holiday, this increased to 3 million in 1938 and to 11 million after the enactment of the Holidays with Pay Act 1938.
 The school leaving age was raised to 15 on 1 September 1939.

 However, Chamberlain's premiership was dominated by the challenge of Hitler, which Chamberlain attempted to resolve through appeasement of Germany's grievances combined with continued British rearmament.
 The policy of appeasement culminated in the 1938 Munich Agreement, which conceded to Germany the German-speaking areas of Czechoslovakia, the Sudetenland.
 On 15 March 1939 the Germans occupied Czechoslovakia, despite Hitler's promise that the Sudetenland was his "last territorial demand in Europe".
 British opinion was shocked and on 31 March Chamberlain pledged Britain to protect Poland and the British military resumed military conversations with France.
 The government also introduced peacetime conscription for the first time with the Military Training Act 1939.
 After Germany entered into a non-aggression pact with the Soviet Union, the government signed an alliance with Poland on 25 August and passed the Emergency Powers (Defence) Act 1939.
 On 1 September Germany invaded Poland and two days later Britain and France declared war on Germany.